karatelabs/karate/karate-core/README.md

 ```

 ### `driver.select()`
 Specially for select boxes.
-There are four variations and use the [selector](#selector) conventions.
+There are four variations and use the [locator](#locators) conventions.

 ```cucumber
 # select by displayed text